IMISE/imise-beamertheme-old/README.md

-IMISE corporate design LaTeX beamer template, made in 2017 by Konrad Höffner with help from Stefan Faulhaber.
+Old IMISE corporate design LaTeX beamer template, made in 2017 by Konrad Höffner with help from Stefan Faulhaber.
+The new template that does not require Futura can found at https://github.com/IMISE/imise-beamertheme.

 Needs to be compiled with `xelatex`.